tacosontitan/tacosontitan/README.md

 ## ⚒️ What do I do?

 I'm a senior developer with more than a decade of experience creating and maintaining software applications.
-In my career, I've particpated in teams ranging in size from 2 to 50 developers, and lead teams of 3 to 5.
+In my career, I've participated in teams ranging in size from 2 to 50 developers, and lead teams of 3 to 5.
 With my years of working knowledge, I now create infinitely scalable solutions to a vast expanse of issues in the transportation and logistics industry, utilizing a colorful array of technologies.

  [![azure](https://raw.githubusercontent.com/tacosontitan/tacosontitan/main/resources/icons/x50/azure.png?size=50)](https://azure.microsoft.com/en-in/)
  [![bash](https://raw.githubusercontent.com/tacosontitan/tacosontitan/main/resources/icons/x50/bash.png)](https://www.gnu.org/software/bash/)